Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

     -   #### Imagery

-        -   Imagery in this website is clear and intuitive for learning purposes.
+        -   Imagery in this website is clear and intuitive for learning purposes

 ## Wireframes